Vrak: Programming

 Since its creation, the channel had aired animated series, teen sitcoms and light-hearted dramas.
 Many of them are French dubs of English-language programs such as Buffy the Vampire Slayer, Charmed, What I Like About You, Degrassi: The Next Generation, Gilmore Girls, One Tree Hill, The O.C., Life with Derek, Smallville, SpongeBob SquarePants, That '70s Show, 90210, Gossip Girl, and many others.
 It also aired programs from Disney Channel; due to the launch of La Chaîne Disney by Corus Entertainment, the last remaining Disney Channel show on the channel, Bonne chance Charlie was removed from the schedule in September 2016.
 The channel also featured local Quebec French language productions, such as Il était une fois dans le trouble, Pin-Pon and Une grenade avec ça?.
 Other series that the channel popularized were Dans une galaxie près de chez vous and Radio Enfer.
 As of 2010, the channel had aired films weekly.

 Initially, as required by the Canadian Radio-television and Telecommunications Commission (CRTC), the channel carried no commercials until 2006.
 However, it aired promotional messages, interstitial programs (such as help segments known as R-Force (pronounced like "Air Force")), and public service announcements instead.
-The channel aired commercials from 2006-2023 with the launch of its HD feed and license renewal.
+The channel aired commercials from 2006 to 2023 with the launch of its HD feed and license renewal.
 Its former English-language counterpart (Family Channel) continued to be commercial-free until November 2016.

 Unlike the other specialty channels, Vrak was the only channel on the air daily from 6 a.m. to midnight.
 When the station was Le Canal Famille, the station would close down at 7pm (8pm on weekends), sharing time with the flagship Super Écran channel (then also owned by Astral and now sharing Bell Media ownership with Vrak).
 In 2001, when the channel was revamped as VRAK.TV, its hours were increased to 10 p.m.
 (Super Écran followed on most systems).
 Vrak's closedown time at midnight went into effect in mid-2005.

-On September 12, 2016, due to the channel's changes in audience focus, its animation programming completely disappeared from the channel, eventually, they reappeared on the channel in January 2017, starting with Bob l'éponge.
+On September 12, 2016, due to the channel's changes in audience focus, its animation programming completely disappeared from the channel, eventually, they reappeared on the channel in January 2017, starting with Bob l’Éponge.
 By May 2019, all animated and children's programming had left the network's schedule, with comedy following in May 2022; the network's final schedule exclusively consisted of dramas.